 I wrote a post about it about a year ago when we first got it, but I’ve had so many questions about how it’s held up and if we still like it, that I thought a follow-up post might be in order.
 (Also, one of the requests from my reader survey was for more posts that talked about how I liked products after using them for a year or so).

 I LOVE this couch.

-We’ve had it for about 14 months now, and it’s for sure the most-used piece of furniture in our house.
+We’ve had it for almost three years now, and it’s for sure the most-used piece of furniture in our house.

 The girls snuggle up with a blanket there in the morning while I make them breakfast, Ani and I do homeschool there many mornings, it acts as a landing pad after school as the girls unload their backpacks, if we’re reading books, it’s almost always on that couch, we gather there as a family for scriptures and prayer after dinner, and then Bart and I are there every evening either working together or watching an episode of Hawaii Five-O.

 It’s also in a high-traffic spot, since the family room is connected to both the eating area and the back door, so there are lots of little feet and sticky hands in the vicinity.

 Since it’s the nicest couch we’ve ever had, we’ve tried to be pretty careful with it, but I’ve nursed the baby on it approximately 500 times, there have been many a late-night bowl of ice cream consumed on it, and it has not escaped all baby spit-up.

 Also, although I try to keep it to a minimum, my children jump on the couch more often than I would like or climb on the back cushions (which makes me cringe so much).

 All of that, and it basically looks brand-new.

 Some of this might be thanks to the color we picked (navy), which probably hides dirt and any pilling more than, say, a light gray might.